juj/wasm_webgpu/README.md

 In `<testN>` you can pass names of tests to run.
 Test names are substring matches to filter filenames inside [test/](test/) subdirectory, so for example `test.py adapter device` would run all tests with substring `adapter` or `device` in it.
 Do not specify any test names to run through all tests in the suite.

-To add a new test in the suite, simply create a new .cpp file with the test contents, and run `test.py name_of_cpp_file` to run the test.
+To add a new test in the suite, create a new .cpp file with the test contents in the [test/](test/) subdirectory, and run `test.py name_of_cpp_file` to run the test.

 ## 🧪 Samples